projectnessie/nessie-demos/CONTRIBUTING.md

 ### Style guide

 Changes must adhere to the style guide and this will be verified by the continuous integration build.
-Java code style is approximately
-Google style and can be checked with Checkstyle.
-Python adheres to the pep8 standard.
+Python code adheres to the pep8 standard.

 ### Submitting a pull request